 My daughter attends the Spanish Immersion program at Tyler -- it's an excellent program which provides a strong foundation for her growth and development.

 Tyler Elementary School is a public elementary school in Washington.
-The principal of Tyler Elementary School is Jennifer Frentress, whose e-mail is email@example.com.
-480 children attend Tyler Elementary School and identify as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
+The principal of Tyler Elementary School is Jennifer Frentress, who can be contacted at firstname.lastname@example.org.
+470 students attend Tyler Elementary School and identify primarily as Hispanic; Black, non-Hispanic; and Asian/Pacific Islander.
 1% of the Tyler Elementary School students have "limited English proficiency."
-43% of the 480 students here have subsidized lunches.
-The student to teacher ratio at Tyler Elementary School is 10:1.
+43% of the 470 students here are paying reduced lunch prices.
+The ratio of students to teachers at Tyler Elementary School is 10:1.
 Watkins Elementary School is one of the nearest elementary schools.

 |Native American or Native Alaskan||0%||0.07%|

 |Native Hawaiian or Other Pacific Islander||0%||%|

 |Students eligible for free or reduced-price lunch program||43%||53%|

 |Limited English proficiency||1%||9%|